Can You Substitute Fish Sauce for Dashi? These 3 are better

 It all comes down to how much flavor you’re after.

-Of course, there are many types of dashi you can try, including Maguro (tuna), Saba (mackerel), and Iwashi (sardine), which has the strongest and fishiest flavor.
+Of course, there are many types of dashi you can try, including Maguro (tuna), Saba (mackerel), and Iwashi (sardine), which have the strongest and fishiest flavor.

 The texture is like that of a soup broth, and it’s very liquidy, so it’s much thinner than fish sauce.